V-Tetris: Development and release

 V-Tetris was developed under supervision of Bullet-Proof Software by staff at Locomotive Corporation who would later work on both Virtual Fishing and SD Gundam Dimension War, with Toshiaki Kamiya acting as designer.
 Production was headed by Takehiro Moriyama alongside co-directors Norifumi Hara and Makoto Hijiya, while Hijiya also acted with Yuji Hatanaka as co-programmer.
 The visuals were designed by Tomonori Matsunaga, while both sound effects and music were made by Takashi Kumegawa.
-Bullet-Proof PR spokesperson Tanaka Shutsuho recounted the project's development process in a 1995 interview with Japanese magazine 3D Virtual Boy Magazine, stating that BPS felt that making a Tetris title for the Virtual Boy would appeal to a wider audience and wanted to maintain simplicity in order to "respect" the legacy of the original game, while gameplay was altered to make use of the console's 3D hardware capabilities to create a sense of depth.
+Bullet-Proof public relations spokesperson Tanaka Shutsuho recounted the project's development process in a 1995 interview with Japanese magazine 3D Virtual Boy Magazine, stating that BPS felt that making a Tetris title for the Virtual Boy would appeal to a wider audience and wanted to maintain simplicity in order to "respect" the legacy of the original game, while gameplay was altered to make use of the console's 3D hardware capabilities to create a sense of depth.
 The team wanted the game to feel fresh and new with added content but keeping the familiarity of the original Tetris.

-V-Tetris was first announced at E3 1995 under the working title V1-Tetris.
+V-Tetris was announced at E3 1995 under the working title V1-Tetris.
 The game was intended to be released as a launch title and feature support for the then-upcoming Link Cable peripheral, which was never released due to the short lifespan of the Virtual Boy.
 The title was released by Bullet-Proof Software in Japan on August 25 of the same year and was housed in a four megabit cartridge.
 Though it was never officially released in North America, copies of the game were imported by Electronics Boutique in 1996 and sold alongside other Japanese-exclusive titles for the console, while all the in-game text is in English.

+In 2026, V-Tetris will be added to the Nintendo Classics service, including in the west for the first time.
+The game requires the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
+The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.